TungstenTransformation/ThresholdOptimizer/Anonymizing Zones from Documents.md

+# Anonymizing Zones
+With the steps below I copied zones out of sensitive documents into their own documents and deleted the more unusual names.
+This leaves me with documents only containing first or last names - the documents are sorted alphabetically so the link between first anem and last name is broken.

 ## Find the largest width and the largest height from all fields in a group of documents
 My documents have zones of all different sizes and locations all over the documents.
 I manually created the zones.
 Now I want to chop all of these zones out of the documents and make new documents all of exactly the same size with a zone size that is big enough to read ALL of these zones.
 This runs in a script locator on any document.
 It works in KTA Transformation Designer by pressing F7 on any document, because it loops through all the xdocs in the same folder as the xdoc being tested.